 Wave Research Laboratory, the Kiewit

 Center for Infrastructure and Transportation, the Western Regional Hazardous Substance Research Center, the Space Grant Program, the National Center for Accessible Transportation,and the Energy Resource Research Laboratory.

 The first building constructed to serve the needs of engineering students and faculty was Mechanical Hall, which was erected in 1889 and expanded significantly in 1893.
 This original Mechanical Hall burned in 1898 and was rebuilt in 1900.
-The second Mechanical Hall was renamed Apperson Hall in 1920.
-It is currently undergoing an extensive remodel and will be renamed Kearney Hall when completed in 2008.
+The second Mechanical Hall was renamed Apperson Hall in 1920, and after an extensive remodel in 2008, was renamed Kearney Hall.